ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 Follow the instructions in [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) page for detailed instructions.

-Virtual server instances deployed on the dedicated host are not billed for core and memory charges.
+Virtual server instances that are deployed on the dedicated host are not billed for core and memory charges.
 {: note}

 ### Creating SPP in a dedicated host